CCI-MOC/ORE/README.md

 - Install + run DevStack: `./stack.sh`
 - *Installation may take up to 25 minutes (enabled plugins may increase install time)

+*If you fork this repo, make sure to edit single_node_devstack.yml to point to your fork.
+Otherwise, it will continue to download the patch from CCI-MOC*

 --------------------------------------------------------------

 #### Local.conf: